-Fortunately, Easyship’s partners with USPS, and allows you to ship with cubic pricing and access even better pre-negotiated rates without having to enter into a strict contract.
-Through our platform, you have an opportunity to get the best USPS discounts and save up to 70% on shipping costs.
+Fortunately, Easyship’s partners with USPS allow you to ship with cubic pricing and access even better pre-negotiated rates without entering into a strict contract.
+Through our platform, you have an opportunity to get the best USPS discounts and save up to 91% on shipping costs.

 Plus, you get access to a suite of our shipping tools to create custom-branded packaging and delight your customers with a post-purchase unboxing experience from branded packing slips to shipping labels that bear your logo and other marketing materials.